 This guidance contains the information which RMPs and RNs will need to understand and apply the new definition.

-Section 2 is a flowchart illustrating the different processes through which an individual presenting with progressive disease may pass, depending on their circumstances and whether or not they meet the Scottish definition.
+Section 2 is a flowchart illustrating the different processes through which an individual presenting with progressive disease may pass, depending on their circumstances and whether or not they meet the Scottish terminal illness definition.

-Section 3 is a table summarising the differences between the current UK rules for terminal illness benefits (SR1 form which has replaced the DS1500 form) and the new approach to disability benefits which have been devolved (Benefits Assessment under Special Rules in Scotland (BASRiS)).
+Also included is a table summarising the differences between the current UK rules and requirements for terminal illness benefits (SR1 form which has replaced the DS1500 form) and the new approach to disability benefits which have been devolved to Scotland (Benefits Assessment under Special Rules in Scotland (BASRiS) form).

 Section 7 is a key section providing more detail on how RMPs and RNs must approach the clinical assessment of terminal illness.